How to Win Elections Out of Nowhere

 Even a perfect message, packaged without self-defeating labeling, does little good if too few people are exposed to it.

 Mass exposure of a message benefits from brand awareness and resources.
 But to get one, it helps to have the other, and whereas Republicrat parties have both, third parties have neither - so their marketing has to be creative and guerilla, generating disproportionate earned media and word-of-mouth.

-An electoral campaign for a candidate other than an official Republican or Democratic establishment-endorsed could do worse than understand his or her situation by the following metaphor.
+An electoral campaign for a candidate other than an official Republican or Democratic establishment-endorsed candidate could do worse than understand his or her situation by the following metaphor.

-So, an outsider candidate has to work especially hard and creatively to get everyone’s attention, let alone good will: that candidate has to hold is own event down the street – and make it so different, so unexpected, and so responsive to the tastes of people who are sick of the same old (R) and (D) folks, that everyone becomes just curious enough to check it out.
+So, an outsider candidate has to work especially hard and creatively to get everyone’s attention, let alone good will: that candidate has to hold is own party down the street – and make it so different, so unexpected, and so responsive to the tastes of people who are sick of the same old (R) and (D) folks, that everyone becomes just curious enough to check it out.

-Third party and outsider candidate messaging must therefore be sufficiently interesting, surprising, novel and empathic that a) people are jolted into so much surprise or curiosity that they share it with each other – and b) the media see in it a story worth telling.
+Third party and outsider candidate messaging must therefore be sufficiently interesting, surprising, novel and empathic that a) people are jolted into so much surprise or curiosity that they share it with each other, and b) the media see in it a story worth telling.

 All non-mainstream candidates who are serious about winning are asking voters to do something those voters have probably never done before – actively support a third-party candidate.
 Those candidates do not deserve – and will not get - that support unless they can provide an emotional, cognitive, or even spiritual experience that those voters have never had before or, at the very least, can’t get from their mainstream political options.
-That is a tall order, for sure - but achievable when the principles of insurgency are engaged.
+That is a tall order, for sure - but achievable when the principles of insurgency are used.